Oyster card: River Bus discounts

-Penalty fares and maximum Oyster fare
+Minimum and maximum fare

 In order to prevent "misuse" by a stated 2% of passengers, from 19 November 2006 pay as you go users are automatically charged the "maximum Oyster fare" for a journey on that network when they touch in.
 Depending on the journey made, the difference between this maximum fare and the actual fare due is automatically refunded to the user's Oyster card upon touching out.
 The maximum fare is automatically charged to a passenger who touches out without having first touched in.
+The maximum Oyster fare applies even if the daily price cap has been reached as this does not count towards the cap.
 Two maximum fares are charged (one for touching in, one for touching out) if a passenger touches in at a station, waits for over twenty minutes, and then touches out at the same station, because the system assumes that the passenger has been able to travel to another station in that time, taking no account of situations where there are severe delays.

 Users must touch in and out even if the ticket barriers are open.
-At stations where Oyster is accepted but that do not have ticket barriers, an Oyster validator will be provided for the purposes of touching in and out.
-The maximum Oyster fare applies even if the daily price cap has been reached as this does not count towards the cap.
+At stations without ticket barriers where Oyster is accepted, an Oyster validator is provided for touching in and out.

+The system allows starting a journey if the balance of the card is at least the minimum fare from the station, which may be 0 if the card reaches a cap or if the station is within the zones covered by a Travelcard.
+However the maximum fare is deducted upon entry which may bring the balance to negative at this point.

 Maximum Oyster fares may be contested by telephone to the Oyster helpline on 0343 222 1234 or via email.
 This involves providing the Oyster card number and the relevant journey details; further journeys appearing on the card are helpful to validate the user's claim.

 If the claim is accepted then the maximum Oyster fare minus the cost of the journey will be refunded.
-The user will be asked to nominate and make a journey from a specific Tube, DLR, London Overground or National Rail station, or Tram stop.
-On touching in or out, the refund is loaded to the card.
-The only way to collect a refund is as part of an actual journey, otherwise a further penalty fare is charged.
+This is credited to the card the next time it is used on a journey.
+The only way to collect a refund is as part of an actual journey, otherwise a further maximum fare is charged.
 This is because when the passenger touches the reader with their Oyster card, not only will the refund go on to the card, but a new journey will start.

-The start date to pick up the refund can be the next day (at the earliest) and the refund will remain at the nominated station for 8 days in total.
-The customer does have the option to delay the start date for up to 8 days, and the refund will still remain at the gate for up to 8 further days.
-After this time the refund will be deleted from the gate line, and the customer will have to re-request the refund.
+Refunds become available to collect within 30 minutes.
+There is no longer a requirement to nominate a specific station from which to collect the refund.

-Customers claiming a refund must do so within 28 days of the overcharge.
+Customers claiming a refund must do so within 8 weeks of the overcharge.

 Oyster users who do not touch in before making a journey may be liable to pay a penalty fare (£80) and/or reported for prosecution if caught by a revenue protection inspector.